This service takes a phased approach to the assessment and support of neurodiverse individuals.

 Please note that there is a full report for the client and an abridged version for the referring individual.
 This is in line with recommendations for confidentiality and privacy from the British Psychological Society’s guidance on the Cognitive Assessment of adults.
 Reports are delivered via our secure database, with password protection.
 All our reports follow British Psychological Society guidance and comply with SASC recommendations.

-All records are held in accordance with the Data Protection Act 1998 and in line with our confidentiality and data security policies.
+All records are held in accordance with the General Data Protection Register and in line with our confidentiality, data security policies and privacy notice.

 All cognitively assessed individuals will be offered the opportunity to ask questions in a verbal de-briefing session and this may be escalated to a face-to-face de-brief in the case of difficulties.
 It is of paramount importance that we ensure the assessment is formative and cathartic, as opposed to summative and disempowering.